Orthodontics and Dentofacial Orthopedics — Certificate (post-D.D.S.), M.S.

 |REL 5||Graduate-level Religion||3|

-Units for clinic practice courses do not count toward minimum number of didactic units required for the degree.
+Units for clinic practice courses are in addition to the minimum didactic units required for the degree.

 Normal time to complete the program